Active travel to school

 Cycling

-Ask your school when their next Bikeability course is if your child needs more confidence when riding their bike.
+Ask your school about Bikeability training if your child needs more confidence when riding their bike.

 Other things that can help